-- The permanent Police, Customs and Border Guard Crime Intelligence and Analysis Centre is a form of effective cooperation and coordination between the law enforcement authorities producing, among others, common analytical and threat assessment products.
-As such the PCB can be seen as a linchpin supporting both the policy level in taking evidence-based decisions based on a common situation picture as well as the regional and local services in their investigation and intelligence efforts.
-[Finland, 2018] - Comprehensive and intensive cooperation between law enforcement agencies and the National Tax and Customs Administration both at national and regional levels.
-Joint investigations and operations as well as exchanges of information and data are common practices.
-[Hungary, 2019] - Police Cooperation Centres have their own new state-of-the-art Case Management System module, which is integrated into the national CMS police system and has built-in functionality for generating comprehensive automated statistics on cross-border activities.
-[Hungary, 2019] - The creation of Central Offices, pooling resources from different administrations and focusing on one type of crime, leads to very effective operational results.
+• The permanent Police, Customs and Border Guard Crime Intelligence and Analysis Centre is a form of effective cooperation and coordination between the law enforcement authorities producing, among others, common analytical and threat assessment products.
+[Finland, 2018]

+- The creation of Central Offices, pooling resources from different administrations and focusing on one type of crime, leads to very effective operational results.
 [France, 2021] - Effective structure to produce not only the national threat assessment but also dedicated threat and risk assessments.
 It combines centrally organised quality control with requirement analysis at regional level.
 The multi-disciplinary strategic analysis unit is responsible for strategic crime analysis.
 The unit consists of a team working at the national level and field teams in several regions.
 Quality control is maintained at the central level which also ensures coherence between the different analytical products.
 The unit produces the annual national threat assessment which focuses on organised crime groups.
 [France, 2021] - Memorandum of understanding between the police and customs enables extensive cooperation between both administrations, which foresees for the exchange and sharing of relevant information and strategic, tactical and operational intelligence, in particular by facilitating mutual access to databases, with due regard for individual rights and data protection rules, development and promotion of best practices, procedures for operational matters with respect to joint actions, joint mobile patrol squads, joint investigation teams, joint intelligence teams, sharing of equipment between services and cooperation on the development, purchasing, deployment and use of technology.
 [Cyprus, 2021] - The SPOC has a risk analysis group responsible for deeper analysis of national and international requests, received in SPOC, gathering additional information in available databases, and providing analysis reports on discovered crime trends, modus operandi.
 The reports are then forwarded to prosecutors and/or respective police agencies for supporting relevant investigations.
 [Portugal, 2022] - The International Cooperation Division combines operational information exchange with strategic decision-making at international level.
 This Division hosts the national Single Point of Contact for law enforcement international information exchanges.
 It benefits from representation from both national police forces, regional police forces as well as customs.
 Both relevant authorities have a network of experts on international police cooperation, which assist and advise the criminal intelligence units at regional level on the use of the instruments of international police cooperation.
 The main law enforcement authorities train experts on international police cooperation regularly.
 These experts form part of their unit at regional level and perform this function in addition to their daily work.
 Knowledge is transmitted to the network at an annual meeting, where for example national Liaison Officers at Europol are invited as speakers.
 In between these meetings, knowledge about new procedures is transmitted to the network either via newsletters or ad hoc meetings.
-In addition, the experts of the authority's network receive a one week capability training before joining the network.
+In addition, the experts of the authority's network receive a one-week capability training before joining the network.
 These expert networks are a low-threshold way for the dissemination of knowledge on international police cooperation at the regional level.
 [Spain, 2022]